Mikuu/ArXmanS/micoo/index.md

 docker-compose up
 ```

+Then Micoo should be ready at `http://localhost:8123`.

-this is the simplest approach to launch Micoo.
+This is the simplest approach to launch Micoo.
 Unless you would like to launch Micoo with your own source code changes, you can always use the images from Docker Hub.

 ### launch with local source code